 After medical devices have been listed on the hospital’s authorized equipment list, companies can start promoting their products through tenders.
 Hospitals ask for tender proposals from authorized dealers each year for specific categories of medical devices.
 For each category, they generally accept two bids — one for a higher-priced import product, and one for a lower-priced domestic product.
 The hospitals themselves decide which low value device they will carry, while the Ministry of Health (MOH) usually determines the high value device.

 Specific departments in all hospitals determine both payments and sell-in volumes for medical devices.
 Therefore, medical device companies should make a serious effort to investigate which department will be making the decisions.
 This way, the company can tailor its pitch and secure a deal.

 International medical device companies should also understand that multiple markups are going to take place before their products reach Chinese consumers.
 For example, Chinese regulations stipulate that only local distributors can sell to hospitals.
 As a result, foreign medical device companies must partner with local distributors, who will inevitably increase prices before selling to hospitals.
 The hospitals themselves will also raise the price of medical devices after the bidding process has concluded.

 When setting a competitive price, foreign medical devices companies must take into consideration these substantial distributor fees and hospital price hikes.

 China’s hospital market will continue to grow rapidly.
-According to a recent report by Deloitte, the country’s medical services market is increasing at an 18 percent annual rate.
+According to a recent report by Deloitte, China’s medical services market is increasing at an 18 percent annual rate.
 It is projected to reach $500 billion by 2015.
 This represents a considerable opportunity for foreign medical device companies to increase global product sales.